lpaduanc/frontend-app-ong/README.md

 ### Testando a aplicação

-1.Acesse a pasta do projeto e inicie com `npm start`
+1. Acesse a pasta do projeto e inicie com `npm start`